nicotine-plus/nicotine-plus/doc/PACKAGING.md

 `pyinstaller files/windows/nicotine.spec`

-After the frozen application build finished you can find it under the `dist\Nicotine+` subdirectory.
+After the frozen application build finished you can find it in the `dist\Nicotine+` subdirectory.

 If you want to run the frozen application you can launch the executable `dist\Nicotine+\Nicotine+.exe`.